Ledger-Donjon/zorya/README.md

 Zorya's engine, implemented in Rust, uses the **Z3 SMT solver** and includes a state manager, CPU state, memory model, and virtual file system.
 It emulates P-Code instructions to track the execution and detect vulnerabilities in the analyzed binaries.

 Zorya supports both concrete and symbolic data types, x86-64 instructions and syscalls, and manages the program counter.
 Currently, Zorya analyzes single-threaded Go programs compiled with TinyGo, with plans to address multithreading and goroutines in future work.

+> The owl sees what darkness keeps —
+> Zorya comes, and nothing sleeps.

 ## :inbox_tray: Install
 Make sure to have Rust, Golang and Python properly installed.